http4k/http4k-by-example/README.md

 [![Coverage Status](https://coveralls.io/repos/github/http4k/http4k-contract-example-app/badge.svg?branch=master)](https://coveralls.io/github/http4k/http4k-contract-example-app?branch=master)

 #### about
-Complete TDD'd example [http4k](http://http4k.org) application showcasing a lot of the http4k features for building apps:
+Complete TDD'd example [http4k](http://http4k.org) application showcasing a lot of the http4k features for building and testing apps.

+##### Features:
 - Composable routing in both standard and contract (OpenAPI) forms with automatic parameter marshalling and unmarshalling (Headers/Query/Path/Body/Forms)
-- HTTP clients with request creation and route spec reuse for Fake Server implementations
 - HTTP response building, including sample JSON library support (Jackson) and auto-data class instance marshalling
-- OpenAPI v3 documentation and JSON schema generation from example model objects
+- OpenAPI v3 documentation and JSON schema generation from example model objects and OAuth-based security
 - Automatic invalid request handling
-- Endpoint security via an API-key header - the key is "realSecret"
+- Endpoint security via an OAuth (including simple OAuth Server implementation)
 - Templating system (Handlebars)
 - Typesafe Form handling with validation and error feedback
-- Configuration via typesafe configuration
+- Configured via typesafe 12-factor configuration
 - Event stream implementation
 - Serving of static resources

+##### Testing features:
+- Testing applications completely in-memory for ultra fast test suites
+- Approval-based testing for testing JSON and HTML responses
+- Hamkrest matchers for easy assertions on http4k objects
+- Reusable Fake HTTP dependencies, with behaviour proven by Consumer Driven Contracts
+- WebDriver usage for browser-based testing
+- Simulating failures with the http4k ChaosEngine

 It has been developed in a London-TDD style with outside-in acceptance testing and CDCs for outside dependencies, to give a complete overview of how the app would look when finished.
 The code itself has been left without optimisation of